ankurmay1988/dnpatch/README.md

 	- Ability to compile C# source code using .NET Compiler Platform aka Roslyn, and output ModuleDefMD using dnlib, user can then inject types (classes, methods) in this compiled module, into another assembly.
 So, imagine this is helpful in creating dynamic patches, no need of writing IL by hand, everything compiles and gets injected into target assembly.
 	- See **Patcher.CompileXXX** Methods
 - Hooking Methods (**Patcher.HookMethod**)
+- Patching a method in target assembly writing and using c# code instead of IL.
+Added **Patcher.PatchInject** function to Patch/Add code in methods, fields and properties and events.
+Purely using power of _Roslyn's CSharpCompilation_.
 - More on the way ...

 ## Notes